ravinderkumard/AI_LangChain/README.md

             Document(page_content="Row 2 content", metadata={"source":"data.csv"}),
         ]

+### PyPDF and PyMuPDF
+-   PyPDFLoader uses the PyPDF2 library to extract text from PDF files.
+It works well for simple PDFs with selectable text but may struggle with scanned documents or complex layouts.
+-   PyMuPDFLoader uses the PyMuPDF (fitz) library, which is more robust and can handle a wider range of PDF formats, including scanned documents.
+It generally provides better text extraction quality and layout preservation compared to PyPDFLoader.

 ## Text Splitters
 Text splitters are components in LangChain that take raw text and break it into smaller, manageable chunks or segments.
 This is useful for processing large documents, improving retrieval accuracy, and ensuring LLMs can handle input effectively.